 School: Oregon and California Schools

-Offered through the Ford Family Foundation, the Ford Opportunity Program was originally created for single moms but is now open to all parents of any age as well as adults ages 25 and under.
+The Ford Opportunity Program is offered through the Ford Family Foundation.
+It was originally created for single moms, but it is now open to all parents of any age as well as adults ages 25 and under.
 This program awards nearly 100 scholarships each year to students from Oregon and Siskiyou County, Oregon.
-To be eligible, single parents must meet the following criteria:
+To be eligible, single moms and dads must meet the following criteria:

 - Enrolled in an associate’s or bachelor’s degree program